Casa Amor: Exclusive for Ladies: Plot

 Beautiful, workaholic Bo-hee is a successful marketing executive at the number one toy company in Korea.
 Respected by her colleagues and in line for a promotion, she makes an irrevocable mistake that gets her fired from her job.
 Bo-hee's life further spins out of control when her husband Gang-sung leaves her soon after.

-Bo-hee is befriended by her neighbor Nan-hee, an amateur sex expert who runs a sex shop on the brink of bankruptcy called "Casa Amor."
+Bo-hee befriends her neighbor Nan-hee, an amateur sex expert who runs a sex shop on the brink of bankruptcy called "Casa Amor."
 Nan-hee's predicament inspires Bo-hee's creativity, and using her background in children's toys, she is determined to save the shop by making its ambiance more refined and by promoting better sex toys.